Give your kids a taste and appreciation of eating healthy by letting them cook you dinner.

 Now, more than ever, it’s important to teach children how to eat healthily.
 As more and more children are diagnosed with type 2 diabetes, it comes clearer that in order to break this epidemic, eating habits need to change.

 Getting children to eat nutritious and balanced meals is not easy.
 Even a meal that a child ate last week may have already fallen out of favor.
 Besides being a waste of food, it’s discouraging to spend time cooking food no one will eat.

 Get Them Motivated

 Let your kids choose a recipe.
 Even if they can’t read, children can look through cookbooks or pictures of meals online.
+There are lots of websites that have fun vegetable recipes a child will love so suggest some of these to your children and see what they think.
 With minimal cooking skills, they will be able to assist you or even make an entire meal themselves.

 After smelling, chopping and mixing their dinner, kids are more invested in their food.
 It’s much easier for them to turn their noses up at a plate of food someone else has prepared than to reject their own hard work.
 Yes, it may mean a disaster for your kitchen, but the benefits are worth it.

 Kid-Friendly Meal Ideas

 Here are some fun ideas to get kids helping out in the kitchen: